ryasmi/rulr/readme.md

-# Rulr
+# Rulr 👑

-> Rule your data like a king in TypeScript.
+> Rule your data like a TypeScript Emperor.

 ```ts
 // Install it with `npm i rulr`